ondrejch/sample-decay-dose/README.md

 Module scripts are in sample\_decay\_dose directory
 * SampleDose.py - The main module
 * read\_opus - OPUS file reader for spectral integrals
-* isotopes.py - Relative isotopic mass for conversion from atom to mass density
+* isotopes.py - Relative isotopic masses for conversion from atom to mass density

 Scripts showing how to use the framework are in examples directory
 * calc\*py - scripts showing example calculations